timsbootcamp/third-party-api-work-day-scheduler/README.md

 Also, I check to see if the day has changed and if so then the local storage is reset with a blank structure ready for new data to be added.

+Lastly, I even created a favi icon as well !

 I have pushed myself continually ensuring my work is of the highest quality.
 The code is readable and maintainable.